bil/licorice/docs/html/_sources/guide/quickstart.rst.txt

-4. Output an external signal
+4. Output an External Signal
 ===============================================================================

 So far, we've only dealt with internal modules and signals.
 These pass data and perform computation within LiCoRICE and aren't meant to interact with external processes or devices.
 In this model, we'll see how to output a digital signal from LiCoRICE over parallel port that can be read by an oscilloscope.